konecnyjakub/mytester/README.md

 It is possible to display results of tests in a different format and for some formats even put them into a file that can be processed by your continuous integration system, just pass argument *--resultsFormat* to the script.
 Supported formats at the moment are JUnit, TAP and TextDox (value is name of the format lower cased).

-JUnit prints the results into file junit.xml.
+JUnit prints the results into file junit.xml, TAP and TestBox by default show the results in console/terminal.
 TestDox uses custom names set by attributes TestSuite/Test if they are set, otherwise just class name and method name.

 ```bash
 ./vendor/bin/mytester tests/unit ----resultsFormat junit